42-AI/42ai_autonomous_cars/get_data/README.md

 ## Forewords

 - Any function in this project should be run from the root folder, and not from a sub-folder like `get_data`.
-- A log file is created in the logs folder (located in the `get_data` folder) when the following functions are called: create_dataset.py create_index.py delete_dataset.py delete_label_from_es.py search_and_download.py upload_data.py
+- A log file is created in the logs folder when the following functions are called: create_dataset.py create_index.py delete_dataset.py delete_label_from_es.py search_and_download.py upload_data.py
+- Path to the log folder is defined in `/conf/path.py`

 Each log file lists all consecutive messages given during one run of a script.
 A description of the different log messages levels can be found in the `../utils/config.py` file.